tebeka/selenium/README.md

 * There is one top-level test for each of:
     1. Chromium and ChromeDriver.
     2. A new version of Firefox and Selenium 3.
-    3. An old version of Firefox and Selenium 2
+    3. An old version of Firefox and Selenium 2.
+    4. HTMLUnit, a Java-based lightweight headless browser implementation.
-    4. A new version of Firefox directly against Geckodriver, if the `--run_direct_deckodriver_tests` flag is provided.
-(This has known-failing tests).
+    5. A new version of Firefox directly against Geckodriver, if the `--run_direct_deckodriver_tests` flag is provided.
+(This has known-failing tests and is considered experimental).

   There are subtests that are shared between both top-level tests.
-* To run only one of the top-level tests, pass `-test.run=TestFirefoxSelenium2`, `-test.run=TestFirefoxSelenium3`, or `-test.run=TestChrome`.
+* To run only one of the top-level tests, pass `-test.run=TestFirefoxSelenium2`, `-test.run=TestFirefoxSelenium3`, `-test.run=TestHTMLUnit` or `-test.run=TestChrome`.
 To run a specific subtest, pass `-test.run=Test<Browser>/<subtest>` as appropriate.
 This flag supports regular expressions.
 * If the Chrome or Firefox binaries, the Selenium JAR, the Geckodriver binary, or the ChromeDriver binary cannot be found, the corresponding tests will be skipped.